Therapy & Counselling FAQs

-How do I know I will receive a professional service?
+How do I know I will receive professional service?

-As above, we offer therapy at the highest quality and can ensure that our team are fully qualified and registered with the relevant professional bodies.
-For more information on the membership organisations code of conduct see UKCP, BACP, Myers Briggs.
+As mentioned above, we offer therapy of the highest quality and can ensure that our team are fully qualified and registered with the relevant professional bodies.
+For more information on the membership organisations’ code of conduct, see UKCP, BACP, Myers Briggs.

 Cognitive Behavioral Therapy (CBT) is a well-known type of talking therapy.
 It can be useful depending on your personality and situation or presenting issue – CBT looks for practical ways to improve your state of mind in the here and now.

-At Leone Centre we offer CBT integrated with additional therapeutic approaches.
-We offer short term solution focused short term counselling where appropriate integrated with our wider integrative relational philosophy to break unhelpful thought patterns and cycles that maybe have become ingrained or habitual over time.
+At Leone Centre, we offer CBT integrated with different therapeutic approaches.
+We offer short term solution focused short-term counselling where appropriate integrated with our broader integrative relational philosophy to break unhelpful thought patterns and cycles that maybe have become ingrained or habitual over time.